Travel Funds For Purdue Engineering Ph.D. Candidates

 - Only engineering Ph.D. students who have passed their preliminary exam, or are scheduled to take their preliminary exam prior to attending the conference, are eligible to apply.

 - Students apply by completing the “Request for Conference Travel Funds” form available by contacting Susan Fisher, email@example.com for the form.
+Request the form at least one month prior to conference.

 - In addition to the student’s signature, both the Advisor’s signature and the Graduate Chair’s signature are required on the form.